 The retail sector is one of Sweden’s largest employers and is an important part of the economy as a whole and people’s everyday life.
 A large portion of consumer income is spent in the retail sector.
 At the same time the international retail environment is ever changing and this poses new challenges for the retail sector, including its companies, employees and consumers.

-The director for Centre for Retail Research at Lund University is Ulf Johansson, Professor in Business Administration at Lund School of Economics and Management.
+The director for the Centre for Retail Research is Ulf Johansson, Professor in Business Administration at Lund School of Economics and Management.

 Overarching Mission Statement and Organizational Goals: